timacias/VisualNovelRecommender/README.md

 Any novel with a tag categorized as ‘ero’ was classified as NSFW.

-**Please note that any NSFW novel that shows up is due to the API.
+**Please note that any NSFW novel that shows up is due to the Visual Novel API Kana.
 In the algorithm, only SFW novels can be used.**

 Our program only displays the top 3 tags in a novel for visual clarity, but we use all of a novel's tags in our weight and path-finding calculations.